davekilian/primer/whatis.md

 ## Programmable Calculators

 Now you can see why we were saying "computer" means *programmable calculator*.
 A computer &mdash; human or machine &mdash; accepts a program (sequence of calculations) and then performs those calculations step by step.
-Programs are like recipes, while computers are like cooks turning recipes into real dishes of food.
+Programs are like recipes, while computers are like cooks following those recipes.
 In our hired help example, the directions we came up with were the program, and the middle schoolers following the directions were the computers!
 If we were to follow those directions, we'd be the computers instead!

 Programs and computers are so linked, it's almost like they're two sides of the same coin.
 A program does nothing until it's computed, and a computer does nothing unless programmed, but combine the two and something interesting happens!
 That's why, in the introduction to this book, we said that we need to understand the interaction between software (programs) and hardware (computers) to really get what's going on in your computer.

 ## Welcome to the Machine

-I don't think it'll come as a shock if I tell you that computing-as-a-profession is gone.
+I don't think it'll come as a shock if I tell you that computing-the-job is gone.
 Human computers were replaced by computing machines a long time ago &mdash; so long, we've all kinda mostly forgotten that computing ever was a human's job in the first place!
-Like most times machines have replaced man, we made computing machines in the name of efficiency.
+As if often the case, the reason we replaced humans with machines was efficiency.
 The machines one-upped us in three important ways:

 **Faster**: Early electronic computers could do almost a hundred rows of our simulation table *every second* &mdash; way faster than a human could hope to be able to even read numbers from the table or write down answers, let alone do any of the math!

 **Cheaper**: You have to pay people wages if you want them to compute for you; computers only cost the electricity it takes to run them!
 Sure, buying a computer costs you a bunch of money up front, but then again, so does training people.

 **Accurate**: People make mistakes, and when they do, they have to check their work: that costs even more time and money!
-Electronic computers are unerringly accurate, although they can be to a fault: unlike people, machines don't notice when there's a mistake in the *program*!
+Electronic computers are unerringly accurate.

+There is one downside from the move from man to machine: unlike people, a machines aren't capable of noticing when there's a mistake in the *program* &mdash; they just do exactly what the program says, no matter what!

 In the next chapter we'll talk a little about how these computing machines work and why they're made that way.
 But first, now that you know a little more about computers, there's one last thing I want to tell you about this book...